fluffysquirrels/rt-graph-rs/README.md

 ## Changelog

-### UNRELEASED
+### 0.3.0 (UNRELEASED)

-Flip y axis so increasing values are higher on the screen.
+* Flip y axis so increasing values are higher on the screen.
+* Make `Store` private.

 ### 0.2.0

-Refactor out Graph, GraphWithControls, so consumers can write their own controls.
+* Refactor out Graph, GraphWithControls, so consumers can write their own controls.

 ### 0.1.1

-Add more content to the README, including a screenshot.
+* Add more content to the README, including a screenshot.